 Heike C. Schmidt, “Die Rolle der Gebrüder Brugsch im ägyptischen Antikenhandel,” in Mosse im Museum: Die Stiftungstätigkeit des Berliner Verlegers Rudolf Mosse (1843-1920) für das ägyptische Museum Berlin, ed.
 Jana Helmbold-Doyé and Thomas L. Gertzen, exh. cat.
 (Staatliche Museen zu Berlin/Hentrich & Hentrich, 2017), pp. 49, 56n47.

-Émile Brugsch, Berlin, then Cairo; sold to the Art Institute of Chicago, 1893; price reimbursed by Henry H. Getty and Charles L. Hutchinson, 1893.
+Émile Brugsch (1842-1930), Bulaq Museum and Egyptian Antiquities Service, Cairo; sold to the Art Institute of Chicago, 1893; price reimbursed by Henry H. Getty and Charles L. Hutchinson, 1893.

 Object information is a work in progress and may be updated as new research findings emerge.
 To help improve this record, please email .
 Information about image downloads and licensing is available here.